jph98/darkon/README.md

 * Types of enemies in terms of how they move
 * Enemies that fire as well as move

-5. Introduce a power up that changes fire rate, speed of ship

 6. Add a boss scene (big enemy that fires lots of shots in patterns)

 7. Introduce an energy bar for the base